"

 Other ways that states provide schools with oversight include:

-• Identifying the minimum licensure requirements for educators
+• Identifying the minimum licensure requirements for educators.

-• Dictating what educators must do within that state to maintain their teaching license
+• Dictating what educators must do within that state to maintain their teaching license.

-• Creating a state board of education, set up school districts, and
+• Creating a state board of education.

-• Establishing school boards for each district
+• Establishing school boards for each district.

 Mandated Reporting